-2. Evaluating QoS Configuration Techniques for DRE Systems
+2 Evaluating QoS Configuration Techniques for DRE Systems

-This section uses NASA's Magnetospheric Multiscale (MMS) space mission (stp.gsfc.nasa.gov/ missions/mms/mms.htm) as an example to motivate the need for MDE tools like QUICKER that help automate key aspects of QoS configuration in DRE systems.
+This section uses NASA's Magnetospheric Multi-scale (MMS) space mission (stp.gsfc.nasa.gov/missions/ mms/mms.htm) as an example to motivate the need for MDE tools like QUICKER that help automate key aspects of QoS configuration in DRE systems.
+Below, we focus on the payload sensor, data collection, and transmission challenges of this DRE system, which NASA is developing to study the microphysics of plasma processes.

-2.1.
-DRE System Case Study
+2.1 DRE System Case Study

-NASA's MMS mission is a representative DRE system consisting of several interacting subsystems (both on-board and ground systems) with a variety of complex QoS requirements.
+NASA's MMS mission is a representative DRE system consisting of several interacting subsystems (both in-flight and stationary) with a variety of complex QoS requirements.
 The MMS mission consists of four identical instrumented spacecrafts that maintain a specific formation while orbiting over a region of scientific interest.
-The primary function of the spacecraft constellation is to collect data while in orbit and send it to a ground station for further processing when appropriate.
+The primary function of the spacecraft(s) is to collect data while in orbit and send it to a ground station for further processing when appropriate.

-The MMS mission dictates QoS requirements in two separate dimensions: (1) each spacecraft needs to operate in multiple modes and (2) each spacecraft collects data using sensors whose importance varies according to the data being collected.
+The MMS mission dictates QoS requirements in two separate dimensions: (1) each spacecraft needs to operate in multiple modes, and (2) each spacecraft collects data using sensors whose importance varies according to the data being collected.
 The MMS mission involves three modes of operation: slow, fast, and burst survey modes.
 The slow survey mode is entered outside the regions of scientific interests and enables only a minimal set of data acquisition (primarily for health monitoring).
 The fast survey mode is entered when the spacecrafts are within one or more regions of interest, which enables data acquisition for all payload sensors at a moderate rate.
-If interesting events are detected while in fast survey mode, the spacecraft enters burst mode, which results in data collection at the highest data rates.
+If plasma activity is detected while in fast survey mode, the spacecraft enters burst mode, which results in data collection at the highest data rates.

-In conjunction with colleagues at Lockheed Martin Advanced Technology Center (ATC), we have developed a prototype [18] of the data processing subsystem of this DRE system using the Component-Integrated ACE ORB (CIAO) [3] QoS-enabled component middleware framework, the RACE [16] dynamic QoS adaptation framework and the PICML [2] MDE tool.
-CIAO extends our previous work on The ACE ORB (TAO) component-based abstractions using the specification, validation, packaging, configuration, and deployment techniques defined by the OMG CCM Deployment & Configuration specifications.
+In conjunction with colleagues at Lockheed Martin Advanced Technology Center (ATC), we have developed a prototype [22] of the data processing subsystem of this DRE system using the Component-Integrated ACE ORB (CIAO) [5] QoSenabled component middleware framework, the RACE [20] dynamic QoS adaptation framework and the PICML [2] MDE tool.
+CIAO extends our previous work on The ACE ORB (TAO) by providing more powerful Real-time CCM componentbased abstractions using the specification, validation, packaging, configuration, and deployment techniques defined by the OMG CCM Deployment & Configuration specifications.
 Moreover, CIAO also integrates the CCM capabilities outlined above with TAO's Real-time CORBA features, such as portable priorities and end-to-end priority enforcement.
 RACE is an adaptive resource management framework built atop CIAO that integrates multiple resource management algorithms for (re-)deploying and managing the QoS of components in DRE systems.